-To make cross-references work, put all of the PBS guides in the same directory.
+If you're not using the Big Book, make cross-references work by putting all of the PBS guides in the same directory.

 Ordering Software and Licenses

 To purchase software packages or additional software licenses, contact your Altair sales representative at pbssales@altair.com.